DEAL Student Loan

 You must begin repaying your loan six months after you graduate, leave college or start attending less than half-time.
 Consider signing up for monthly or quarterly automatic payments while you are in college.
 Even if the payments are small, this can reduce the total amount you will need to pay over the life of the loan.

-- Most loans are placed on a 10-year repayment plan (view disclosure) unless you choose another option.
+• Loans are placed on a 10-year repayment plan (view sample loan payment plan) unless you choose another option.
+If you apply for a consolidation loan or have a total student loan balance of $30,000 or more, you may qualify for an extended repayment plan.
 See other repayment plans here.

-- Loans that become 15 days delinquent will be assessed a late fee not to exceed six percent of the unpaid portion of the installment or a maximum of $5.
+• Loans that become 15 days delinquent will be assessed a late fee not to exceed 6% of the unpaid portion of the installment or a maximum of $5.00.

 If you have difficulty repaying your loan, contact us immediately.
 We can help review your current situation and discuss the options available.